thexmanxyz/Floating-ToTop-Button/README.md

 # Floating ToTop Button
-This project contains a simple and full configurable jQuery plugin which appends a customizable floating *ToTop* - Button to a DOM node of a HTML page.
+This project contains a simple and full configurable jQuery plugin which appends a customizable floating ToTop button to a DOM node of a HTML page.
 On the following website, [gantryprojects](https://gantryprojects.com), you can see the button and it's behavior in action.
 If you want to try it yourself, simply download the latest version and follow the installation guide below.

 ## Prerequisites
 * Basic web frontend knowledge